Francesca Mambro: Arrest, trial and imprisonment

-Later life
+Prison release

 Mambro was paroled in 2013 and her sentence officially expired five years later.
 In 2015, the Undersecretary for Justice, Cosimo Maria Ferri commented that Mambro had been kept under observation for the duration of her sentence and this had persuaded the government that she had demonstrated a "certain repentance".
 Along with Fioravanti, since the early nineties, she has collaborated with Hands Off Cain, the association against the death penalty linked to the Radical Party.